65 degrees at 9:41am. Sunny, warm, real nice. Shell at Breckwood is $1.77.

 Went to the Big Y and chatted with the manager Benjamin Cardwell.
 I bought some grapes and fruit slices candy, Mother loved Boston Fruit Slices.
 While at the Acres Mobil an elderly man with a tan car and a handicapped medallion came into the store and carried off every copy of The Reminder.

 Stopped at a tag sale at 112 Fallston, an estate sale for someone named Podworski.
+I got an antique Hotel Kimball dinner plate for only a dollar!
+I caught a couple of the customers looking askance at my locked bondage collar and lavender mohawk.
 Babacas' daughter was there and greeted me cheerfully.
-Bought a lovely wooden box for one dollar and offered my condolences.
 On my way back I saw the Caldwell's walking their dog down Ballard, she waved but he looked straight ahead.

 In going through the Giroux estate I found a photo from around 1940 of the 175 Poplar Street house when they first moved in.
 The previous owners, who built the place, were Italians.
 You can see the white garage which is where George Giroux began his machine business.
 Martha and Albert Koch were German people who lived directly across the street.
 The old city directories say he was a cabinet maker for Hadley Furniture.
 They had no children and eventually retired to Florida.
 They were wonderful people who made me a birthday cake when I was six that had circus animals on it.
 Little things can mean a lot.